-If spring 2020 has left you feeling a little stressed and overwhelmed, a popular Japanese practice may be just what the doctor ordered.
-Forest bathing, or shinrin-yoku, is the term the Japanese use to refer to the practice of immersing yourself in a wooded area and taking time to take in the trees through your senses.
-While there are many reasons why spending time in a forest makes sense, here are four that make it a particularly perfect way to pass a few hours during a pandemic.
+Forest bathing, or shinrin-yoku, is the term used in Japan to refer to the practice of immersing yourself in a wooded area and taking time to take in the trees through your senses.
+While there are many reasons why spending time in a forest makes sense, here are four that make it a particularly perfect way to help replenish ourselves.

 Forest Bathing Can Lower Stress